 In the United States and other jurisdictions, there have been, and we expect there will continue to be, a number of legislative and regulatory changes and proposed changes to the healthcare system that could affect our future results of operations.
-In particular, there have been and continue to be a number of initiatives at the U.S. federal and state levels that seek to reduce healthcare costs and improve the quality of healthcare.
-For example, in March 2010, the ACA was enacted, which substantially changed the way healthcare is financed by both governmental and private insurers.
+For example, in March 2010, the Patient Protection and Affordable Care Act, or the ACA, was enacted, which substantially changed the way healthcare is financed by both governmental and private insurers.
 Among the provisions of the ACA, those of greatest importance to the pharmaceutical and biotechnology industries include the following: